- Best whole life insurance policies

 What is a whole life policy?

 All life insurance policies provide a lump sum payout in the event of death.
 You might have heard of phrases such as term life, whole life, and disability income insurance; these are all considered life insurance policies.
-The main difference between whole life insurance policies and the others, is that the whole life provides cash value after the third year.
+The main difference between whole life insurance policies and the others, is that the whole life provides cash value after the third policy year.

 Life insurance often provides coverage for total permanent disability and terminal illness as well as part of the default coverage together with death benefit.
 We call this payout amount the sum assured.